top of page

 Partnership and Emotional Spillover

-A father’s emotional life does not exist in isolation.
+A father's emotional life does not exist in isolation.
 It spills into partnership, marriage, and the broader family system.
 A husband who avoids emotion at home creates distance not only with children, but with a partner.
 Conflict becomes harder to resolve.
-Respect erodes quietly.
+Respect erodes quietly, and the work of being a good father increasingly overlaps with reshaping intimacy and partnership in the wake of fatherhood issues.

 Many fathers struggle here because emotional labor was never modeled for them.
 They may equate provision with care and underestimate the emotional work required to sustain intimacy.
 Over time, this mismatch becomes a source of tension.